plkjiet/mygit/README.md

-# Final project:Instant messaging system
+# Final project:LAN Instant Communication System Based on Raspberry Pi

 There are 2 parts of this project: server-side and client-side